 Ayres joined the SDS Architects team for the design of the Energy Education Center building addition and remodeling and campus redesign at the West Campus.
 The Energy Education Center provides renewable energy and energy efficiency demonstration, applied research, and training facilities to support innovation and economic development.

-Ayres’ services included environmental, site civil, wetland delineation, and landscape design for the concept through final design, as well as regulatory submittals and construction phase support.
+Ayres’ services included environmental, site civil, wetland delineation, and landscape architecture for the concept through final design, as well as regulatory submittals and construction phase support.
 Ayres also designed and provided regulatory and construction phase assistance for the relocation of a City of Eau Claire frontage road and modifications to a City storm pond to accommodate expansion of the Energy Education Center.
 Ayres coordinated with the Wisconsin Department of Transportation and the City on this effort.

 The facility is LEED Gold certified, thanks to features including bike racks and preferred parking for low-emission and fuel-efficient vehicles.